Questions? Please Contact:

 If the Y is forced to close due to a power failure, flooding, weather-related conditions, or other extreme situation, the Y’s automated phone message will inform callers of this and it will be posted on the home page of the website.

-Delayed Wilton School Openings: All program classes before noon are canceled (including classes held at the gymnastics center).
-All group fitness classes before 11AM are canceled.
+Delayed Wilton School Openings: All program classes and group fitness classes before noon are canceled (including classes held at the gymnastics center).
 Nursery School and morning Creative 2’s begin at 10:30AM.
 Babysitting will open at 10:30AM unless staff can get in earlier.
-A decision on all other Y afternoon programs will be made by noon.
+A decision on all afternoon programs and classes will be made by 11:30AM.

-Wilton School Closing: All program classes before noon (including classes held at the gymnastics center), Nursery School, the After-school Program & Child Watch are canceled.
-All group fitness classes before 11AM are canceled.
+Wilton School Closing: All program classes and group fitness classes before noon (including classes held at the gymnastics center) are canceled.
+Nursery School, the After-school Program & Child Watch are also canceled.
 Babysitting will be canceled unless staff can get in.
-A decision on afternoon classes will be made by noon.
+A decision on afternoon classes will be made by 11:30AM.

 Evening Classes: A decision will be made by 5PM.